wavefrontHQ/docs/pages/doc/ts_taggify.md

 taggify (expression, metric|source|{tagk, <pointTagKey>}, “regexSearchPattern”, “replacementPattern”])
 ```

-Lets you extract a string from an existing metric name, source name, or point tag value and create a synthetic point tag key-value for that particular query.
+Lets you extract a string from an existing metric name, source name, or point tag value and create a synthetic point tag key value for that query.

 ## Parameters